What is an accommodation?

 I sprained my ankle and I’m on crutches for the next 6 weeks—what resources are available for me to get around campus?

 I plan to live on campus and want to bring my emotional support cat with me.
 What do I do?

 I would like an accommodation to participate in extracurricular activities.
 How do I make a request?

 How do I request an accommodation?

 To initiate the process, contact your Human Resources Representative (Staff) or Faculty Affairs (Faculty) representative.
-In addition, UDS is always available for consultation and guidance throughout the process.
+In addition, our office is always available for consultation and guidance throughout the process.

 My mental health is negatively affecting my performance at work.
 Could accommodations be available to me?

 The definition of a disability covers a wide range of conditions, including mental health.
 If your condition is affecting your work performance, contact your Human Resources Representative (Staff) or Faculty Affairs (Faculty) to explore possible accommodations.

 I’m recovering from surgery and may need assistance getting to work for the next several weeks.
 What options are available?

 While Faculty/staff are responsible for their transportation to and from their workplace, there are options for getting around while on campus, such as job restructuring or campus transportation.